Angel0po/EDA_BON-AO/README.md

   ![image](https://github.com/user-attachments/assets/7235b1fc-15e8-4efa-98ac-e63078b63a62)

-   It would seem that the top 2 highest streamed track has over 3 billion streams and heavily affect the calculation of the mean and standard deviation, other than that the rest of the top 10 has also over 2 billion streams.
-Next would be the distribution of the streams to visualize just how many tracks and is done by implementing the code below.
+   It would seem that the top 2 highest streamed tracks have over 3 billion streams, which heavily affects the calculation of the mean and standard deviation; other than that, the rest of the top 10 also have over 2 billion streams.
+Next would be the distribution of the streams to visualize just how many tracks, and this is done by implementing the code below.

   ``` python
   sns.histplot(df_spotify, x= 'streams',color='blue', element="poly").set(title = 'Distribution of total streams')